Pastured, Michigan Lamb

 Find out how we operate at our farm

-Our farm is split into several pastures, four on the East side of the road about 6-9 acres each.
-We are installing fence on the recently-purchased property on the West side of the road to split it up in to pastures as well.
+Our farm is split into several pastures, four on the East side of the road and five on the West side of the road about 6-9 acres each.
 The goal is to rotationally graze in small mobs to make the best use of our forage.
 All the pastures are planted in grass or a grass legume mix including several grasses, clover, bird’s foot trefoil, and alfalfa.

 Read More